Introduction

 We asked three hiring managers about nicknames on resumes.
 Their consensus?
 Authenticity wins—within reason.

-• “A nickname shows personality, but keep it professional.
-‘Mike’ works; ‘Mikey’ might not.” — Tech Recruiter, Silicon Valley
+- “A nickname shows personality, but keep it professional. ‘anonymous person’ works; ‘Mikey’ might not.” — Tech Recruiter, Silicon Valley

 The bottom line?
 Your name is your first impression.
-Whether you’re a “Katherine” who’s always been “Kat” or a “Mohammed” who uses “Mo” for simplicity, own it—professionally.
+Whether you’re a “anonymous person” who’s always been “anonymous person” or a “Mohammed” who uses “Mo” for simplicity, own it—professionally.
 Because when your resume reflects the name people actually call you, you’re not just another applicant.
 You’re the person they’re already excited to hire.

 Frequently Asked Questions (FAQ)